PeterSchuhmann/extbase_encryption/README.md

 ## Install

+1) Make a Backup - just in case ;)
-1) install extension
+2) install extension
-2) set encryption key in extension manager settings (please update key, dont use same as example key)
+3) set encryption key in extension manager settings (please update key, dont use same as example key)
+4) **Make sure you use TEXT instead of VARCHAR as datatype for your database fields** (encrypted strings  become way longer than the original data which will destroy your data if it can't be stored correctly)
-3) add annotation @encrypted to your extbase class properties
+5) add annotation @encrypted to your extbase class properties (see examples)

 use and see the magic happen in the database :)